 When your van throws another AdBlue fault, it’s tempting to just delete the system and forget about it.

-But that’s not always the best choice.
-In many cases, a proper repair or reset costs less in the long run and keeps you fully MOT compliant.
+But that’s not always the right move.
+In most cases, a proper repair costs less long-term and keeps you fully MOT compliant.
+Here’s how to decide when to repair — and when a delete might actually make sense.

 1. Understanding the Difference